microsoft/api-extractor.com-website/pages/messages/ae-missing-release-tag.md

   not be able to see the entry point, but the release tag clearly signals that this class should get special attention.
 It is part of your API signature.

-- When adding a new export, choosing a release tag requires the person to stop and think about visibility:  How mature is this API design?
+- When adding a new API, choosing a release tag requires the person to stop and think about visibility:  How mature is this API design?
 Should it really be `@public`, or should we maybe start with `@alpha` or `@beta`?

 - It avoids accidents.
 For example, it might be embarrassing to be browsing your API web site one day, and